 Build Confidence: In order to actually share my experiences here, I have to be confident in the work that I am doing and the content that I am sharing.
 I know that through this blog, I’d get to meet people, forge relationships and share my opinions.
 These all require a great deal of confidence.
 To have people look to me for some info, and actually respect my thoughts on certain things, life choices, products etc is a confidence booster.
 This is not to be confused with depending on people for approval.
 To be able to look back at how much my writing has improved as this blog grows, to see how much I have found my voice and seeing just how unique I am as an individual will definitely enhance my confidence or the other way around who knows?

 Read more and Improve my critical thinking: I know it sounds odd wanting to improve my critical thinking via blogging but believe it or not, it can happen.
 In order for me to churn out good contents, not only will I need to read more but, I have to think and think well.
-I hope to utilize this blog to address issues that are important to me such as sustainability, green living and toxic-free lifestyle and just documenting my natural hair journey.
+I hope to utilize this blog to address issues that are important to me such as sustainability, green living, and toxic-free lifestyle and just documenting my natural hair journey.
 Writing about those topics would force me to read more about them and actively think deeper and more critically in order to form my own opinion.
 What a mess it’d be to actually write about issues I have zero knowledge about.

 I wanted to live more intentionally: I wrote Journey to Wholesomeness in 2015.
 I have been on this journey of wholesomeness for about a year now.
 I was beginning to think more about my life, what’s important to me, what shapes my views, why I do what I do, and how my life not only affected my immediate friends and families but my community and the world at large.
 I started paying more interest to what I eat, what I wear letting go of fast fashion, embracing sustainability, caring about the individuals who actually make my clothes, understanding the plights of the farmers who produce my food.
 With blogging, I am able to live more intentionally and also feel some sense of accountability as I strive to encourage other people to do same.
 Here, I can share my experience and learn from other people’s experiences.
 That’s why I wanted to be sure that this blog is not just a blog for people to stop by, read and go but one that it is one that is very interactive.

 I wanted to develop healthy habits and actually commit to something: I am not the best at time management.
 I can get bored and disinterested fairly quickly.
 Blogging seemed quite illogical considering the fact that I already had a lot more going on.
 However, I am interested in working on time management, commitment, focus and developing good habits.
 I’m not a commitment-phobe neither do I have a big problem completing tasks that absolutely need to be completed but I have noticed a trail of things started by me but never completed.
 I make myself feel better by following the thought that I am a “starter” and not a “finisher”.
 The older I get, the more I desire to actually finish what I started. with blogging, I can commit to things; to being more consistent.
-I can commit to product 1-3 posts per week, I can commit to going out every Saturday to take pictures for my next blog post, I can commit to meeting potential collaborators.
+I can commit to produce 1-3 posts per week, I can commit to going out every Saturday to take pictures for my next blog post, I can commit to meeting potential collaborators.
 That is huge!

 To Write and Review My favorite things: My sister always said tells me that one day I will wake up and have no skin on my body because my skin vanished from all the things I put it through.
 I don’t think I put my skin through so much stress so I definitely think she’s being dramatic ?.
 I love trying new things especially skincare and haircare products.
 I have recently been amazed by the sheer volume of nontoxic versions of these products available out there.
 The world of green beauty and skincare is crazy big.
 With this blog, I hope to indulge.
 I want to be able to buy products, use them and recommend them.
 Friends ask me for recommendations all the time so I am quite excited to be able to share things I love with my friends and others who come across my blog.